jdhao/blog_source/from_vim_plug_to_packer.md

 It is a new way of organizing plugins.
 We can split plugins into two types, `opt` plugins and `start` plugins.
 If we put plugins in `opt` directory under a package, the plugins will not be loaded during initialization.
 If we want to use plugin `foo` later, we use `:packadd foo` to load it.
-For plugins under `start` directory, they will be loaded[^1] by Vim automatically after initialization.
+For plugins under `start` directory, they will be loaded[^1] automatically after initialization.

 For `opt` plugin `foo`, Vim will look for `pack/xxx/opt/foo` under paths in the option `packpath`.
 For `start` plugins, Vim will look for them under `pack/xxx/start/` directory under paths in `packpath`.

 # Now enter packer.nvim!

-Actually, there are several plugin managers that use the package feature to manage plugins, for example, [minpac](https://github.com/k-takata/minpac) and [vim-packager](https://github.com/kristijanhusak/vim-packager), which are written in pure vim script.
+Actually, there are several plugin managers that use the package feature, for example, [minpac](https://github.com/k-takata/minpac) and [vim-packager](https://github.com/kristijanhusak/vim-packager), both of which are written in pure vim script.

 With the release of the long overdue [Nvim 0.5.0](https://github.com/neovim/neovim/releases/tag/v0.5.0) and increasing importance of Lua in configuring and developing Nvim.
 I would like to try a plugin manager written in Lua, which also supports packages.
-After some survey, I decide to give [packer.nvim](https://github.com/wbthomason/packer.nvim) a try, which is by far the most powerful and feature-rich plugin manager written in Lua[^2].
+After some survey, I decide to give [packer.nvim](https://github.com/wbthomason/packer.nvim) a try, which is by far the most powerful and feature-rich[^2].

 I use the following script to install packer.nvim in my computer: